 Do you need the extra mile in legs warmness?
 Then wear a pair of leggings or tights under your pants.
 See this post for ideas.
-That will keep you really warm under really cold conditions.
+That will keep you warm under icy conditions.

 Conclusion on Snow Wear

-The keys are: lightweight, warm great looking stylish clothes.
+The keys are lightweight, warm, high looking stylish clothes.
 There are plenty of options to choose from.

 Snow is just another condition in nature and needs not to block you from enjoying outdoors.
-Get suited up properly and you won’t regret it.
+Get suited up correctly, and you won’t regret it.

-Your style can rock and you can look really as the active type you are!
+Your style can rock, and you can look really like the active type you are!

 Make sure to check our hiking gear posts from here.